 #10: God bless TV.

-In times of stress and anxiety, often times, distraction is the best medicine.
+In times of stress and anxiety, oftentimes, distraction is the best medicine.
+Streaming services like Netflix, Amazon Prime, and Peacock have been a shining light in the darkest of times and I found myself continuously checking sites such as Likewise to find new shows or movies to watch.
 I’d like to take a moment to thank all the writers, producers, actors, (sometimes real-life people just getting filmed), for producing visual content that could be poignant (see: The Queen’s Gambit) or great garbage (see: The Tiger King) or just fun (see: Any Pixar Movie).

 #9: God bless the delivery drivers.

 2020 was a year where we learned what the word “infrastructure” really meant.
 There were men and women working hard all pandemic-long getting important supplies to hospitals, clinics, grocery stores–you name it.
 These important supplies don’t just simply “appear.”
 Someone had to wake-up, drive long hours, and meet stressful deadlines.
 I’m grateful for cargo drivers, pilots, and these essential workers within our infrastructure.